Frobenius trace fields of cohomologically rigid local systems: Introduction

 \item replacing $S$ by a scheme \'etale over it if necessary, there exists a number field $E\subset \Qlbar$, and $\alpha=\alpha(X, n, d) \in \mb{Z}_{\geq 1}$, such that for any prime number $p$ and any $s\colon \Spec(\mb F_q)\rightarrow S$ with $\mb F_q$ containing $\mb F_{p^{\alpha}}$, the trace field of $\mc L|_{\X_s}$ is contained in $E$.

-\end{enumerate} \end{thm} As may be seen, point (2) of the theorem is about the ramification of $F_s$ away from $\text{char}(s)$, the characteristic of $s$, and the proof of (3) will proceed by analyzing the ramification of $F_s$ \emph{at} $\text{char}(s)$; for this reason we sometimes refer to (2) as the theorem away from $\text{char}(s)$ and to (3) as the theorem at $\text{char}(s)$.
+\end{enumerate} \end{thmalpha} As may be seen, point (2) of the theorem is about the ramification of $F_s$ away from $\text{char}(s)$, the characteristic of $s$, and the proof of (3) will proceed by analyzing the ramification of $F_s$ \emph{at} $\text{char}(s)$; for this reason we sometimes refer to (2) as the theorem away from $\text{char}(s)$ and to (3) as the theorem at $\text{char}(s)$.
+What we find most surprising about Theorem \ref{thm:main} is the uniformity in $\alpha$; indeed, $\alpha$ depends only on $X, n, d$.